hazradwip/Cloudifytests_charts/README.md

 ### Quick Launch

-This repository comes with a quick launch script (quicklaunch.sh) that automates the process of deploying the application to a Kubernetes cluster.
+**This repository comes with a quick launch script (quicklaunch.sh) that automates the process of deploying the application to a Kubernetes cluster.**

+**Please note that the quick launch script assumes that you have kubectl and helm installed on your machine, and that you have access to a Kubernetes cluster.**

 #### You will be prompted to enter the following information: